The Recipe for Social Entrepreneurship – Love of Jojo’s Sriracha Sauce

 January 4, 2013

-in Benefit Corporation, Crowdfunding, Crowdfunding Act, Flexible Purpose Corporation, Mission, Social Enterprise, Social Entrepreneur, social entrepreneurship, Social Purpose Corporation
+in Articles, Benefit Corporation, Crowdfunding, Crowdfunding Act, Flexible Purpose Corporation, Mission, Social Enterprise, Social Entrepreneur, social entrepreneurship, Social Purpose Corporation

 In our day-to-day practice at Apex Law, we are lucky enough to come into contact with many social entrepreneurs who are seeking advice on how to structure and implement their socially motivated business.
 Now, generally, this conversation starts with a discussion of what business entity is best suited for a particular venture.
 Should it be “for profit” or “non-profit.”
 Should it be an LLC?
 A Corporation?
 What about one of the new hybrid entities such as the Social Purpose Corporation or Benefit Corporation?
 All of these questions are crucial to any socially motivated business and getting the proper set up before launching any social endeavor can help a young company get started smoothly.

 There is, however, something that I always point out to anyone asking about social entrepreneurship – no matter what your social purpose is, it’s all about the people involved and the recipe they have for running the business and maximizing social impact.

 What I mean by that is most of “legal” issues surrounding social entrepreneurship are peripheral.
 Important, but peripheral.
 The reality of it is that you can be a socially motivated company no matter what structure you have adopted.
 A company, at its core, is the creation of those individuals that incorporated it.
 If they are in lock step with one another on their social purpose and work together to bring their social impact to the community – they will succeed.